adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 Not all fields require a hint, but for those that do, the floating label pattern is unnecessarily constraining.
 The floating label begins its life inside the control leaving no space for an additional hint.

-## 2. They are hard to read
+## 2. They are small and hard-to-read

-A floating label is normally small, so that when it animates outside of the field, it takes up a small amount of space.
-But small text is hard to read.
+A floating label is normally small.
+This is so that as it moves outside of the field, it takes up a small amount of space.
+But small text is hard-to-read.

-## 3. They need landing space to fly in to
+## 3. They need landing space to move into

-A floated label needs space to fly in to.
-Meaning, that if labels were of a usable size (see previous point) there would be no saved space anyway (just more white space).
+A floated label needs space to move into.
+This means that, if labels were of a usable size (see previous point) there would be no saved space anyway (just more white space).

 Alternatively, we could create space *as* the label moves into position, but this causes the page to judder creating a disorientating experience in the process as the user types.

 ## 4. The animation is problematic

-Users may find the animation, which is often janky, to be disorientating and distracting.
-Particularly low confidence or visually impaired users.
-Also for people who zoom in, the label might float offscreen, meaning the user loses context.
+Animation itself is quite often janky.
+That aside, some users may find it distracting and disorientating.
+This is particularly applicable to low confidence or visually-impaired users.
+For people who zoom in, the label may float offscreen causing the user to lose context.

 ## 5. They have poor contrast

 A floating label has low contrast to make it look different to a real value.
-Low contrast text is hard to read.
-As the label floats out of the field, it will need to change colour to make it look like a label otherwise the text could be completely lost.
+Low contrast text is hard-to-read.
+As the label floats out of the field, it will need to change colour to make it look like a label otherwise the text could be "lost" against the background.

 ## 6. It may be mistaken for a value